BrianWhelanDublin/milestone-project-4/TESTING.md

         - I also tested the add to wishlist button on the item page.
             - <p float="left"><img src="readme-images/testing/add-to-wishlist-btn.png" alt="Image of add to wishlist button" height="300px" width="390px"/></p>

-        - I then tested the item has been placed in the wishlist.
+        - I then tested the item that has been placed on the wishlist.
         - I then tested the edit wishlist button.
         - Finally, I tested the delete wishlist button.
             - <p float="left"><img src="readme-images/testing/wishlist-delete-modal.png" alt="Image of delete wishlist modal" height="250px" width="390px"/></p>